-PRIMARY AGENCIES: Skagit County Sheriff's Office Municipal Law Enforcement Agencies Skagit County SAR Council SUPPORT AGENCIES: Department of Emergency Management Washington State Military Department Emergency Management Division Federal Emergency Management Agency
+PRIMARY AGENCIES: Skagit County Sheriff's Office

+Municipal Law Enforcement Agencies

+Skagit County SAR Council

+Washington State Military Department Emergency

+Federal Emergency Management Agency

-To provide for the effective utilization of Search and Rescue (SAR) resources and provide for the direction, control, and coordination of various types of search and rescue operations.
+To provide for the effective utilization of search and rescue (SAR) resources and provide for the direction, control, and coordination of various types of search and rescue operations.

-This ESF addresses wilderness and urban/rural SAR operations involving searches and rescues by ground, air, and water to provide life-saving, search, and/or rescue of persons (including persons with special needs) and the rescue of companion animals during the response phase and recovery phase of emergency and disaster events.
+This ESF addresses wilderness and urban/rural search and rescue operations involving searches and rescues by ground, air, and water to provide life-saving, search, and/or rescue of persons (including persons with special needs) and the rescue of companion animals during the response phase and recovery phase of emergency and disaster events.

-This ESF is applicable to SAR operations occurring separately or coincidentally with a significant natural, human-caused, or technological emergency or disaster.

-This ESF does not address routine day-to-day SAR operations and/or activities and is NOT applicable to urban SAR operations.

-This ESF does not address search and rescue operations typically conducted by fire service agencies such as searching for and rescuing persons within a burning building and the extrication of entrapped persons in vehicles at automobile accidents.
+This ESF is applicable only to search and rescue operations occurring separately or coincidentally with a significant natural, human-caused, or technological emergency or disaster.
+This ESF does not address routine day-to-day search and rescue operations and/or activities.
+This ESF also does not address search and rescue operations typically conducted by fire service agencies such as searching for and rescuing persons within a burning building and the extrication of entrapped persons in vehicles at automobile accidents.

-The Skagit County Sheriff's Office is responsible for coordinating SAR operations and training of SAR volunteers within Skagit County.
+The Skagit County Sheriff's Office is responsible for coordinating search and rescue operations and training of SAR volunteers within Skagit County.
 The Skagit County Sheriff will appoint one or more deputies within his/her office as SAR Coordinator(s).
 SAR Coordinator(s) shall work closely with the Skagit County SAR Council and the Department of Emergency Management in order to provide overall coordination and continuity of SAR services.